bitcoin-sv/bsv-components-library/store/doc/README.md

 # JCL-Store

 *JCL-Store* is the Storage Module in *JCL*.
-It provides capabilities to Store information and retrieve it at any time.
+It provides capabilities to Store information about blocks and Transactions.
-The term "information" used here is generic: different applications or modules might have different needs, so there is no one-solution-fits-all in this case.
-Instead, *JCL-Store* provides several *Interfaces/Components*, each one providing a different set of functionalities.
+It provides several *Interfaces/Components*, each one providing a different set of functionalities.

-*JCL-Store* only provides the definition of the storage interfaces.
-For each interface, several implementations might be provided, but the behaviour of all of them must comply with the specification defined in this document.

-**Use *JCL-Store* if you need to:**

- * Store information about *Transactions* and *Blocks* in a permanent storage, so it can be recovered later on.
- * store information about the multiple *chains* that might be present in a specific network
- * Be notified about *Fork* or *Prune* Events.
+> for specific implementation of the interfaces defined in this documentation, go to the end of the document, *Implementations* chapter.
+>

 The Interfaces defined in this module are the following: